-The final institution specific buffer add-on amount is calculated as the weighted average of the countercyclical capital buffer add-on rates applicable in jurisdiction(s)5 in which an institution has private sector credit exposures (including the institution's home jurisdiction) multiplied by total risk exposure amount.
+The final institution specific buffer add-on amount is calculated as the weighted average of the countercyclical capital buffer rate applicable in jurisdiction(s)5 in which an institution has private sector credit exposures (including the institution's home jurisdiction) multiplied by total risk exposure amount.

-The weight for the buffer add-on rate applicable in a given jurisdiction is the credit risk charge that relates to private sector credit exposures allocated to that jurisdiction, divided by the institutions' total credit risk charge that relates to private sector credit exposures across all jurisdictions.
+The weight for the buffer rate applicable in a given jurisdiction is the credit exposure that relates to private sector credit exposures allocated to that jurisdiction, divided by the institutions' total credit exposure that relates to private sector credit exposures across all jurisdictions.